 As a girl who pretended to be afraid of the dark so I could use my night light to read past my bedtime, working at a library sounded like the best job in the world.
 My youthful passion for books has only continued to grow, alongside a desire to create a love of learning in children and teenagers.
 I achieve this goal every day through my work as a Youth Librarian at Westerville Public Library.

-Outside of the library, I am a member of ALA, ALSC, YALSA, and OLC.
-Currently, I am serving on the ALSC Notable Children’s Recordings Committee.
-I hope to become further involved with many of these professional organizations in the future.
+Outside of the library, I am a member of ALA, ALSC, YALSA, PLA, and the Ohio Library Council (OLC).
+Currently, I am the chair of the 2020 ALSC Notable Children’s Recordings Committee and a member of the OLC Children’s Services Division Action Council.